Applicants may request up to $60,000 (direct + indirect costs) Total Costs for one year or well justified requests for support of up to $100,000. A

 - Sharing Plan

-submit an electronic version of the application via the DiaComp website (PDF format only please).
+All applications must be submitted via the DiaComp website (PDF format only please).

 Public/State Controlled Institution of Higher Education; Private Institution of Higher Education;